Azure/azureml-sdk-for-r/README.md

    <azureml.core.run._OfflineRun>
    ```
 ## Usage
-Complete documentation for Azure Machine Learning SDK for R is still a work in progress, but the package is designed to reflect the [Python SDK interface as best as possible](https://docs.microsoft.com/en-us/python/api/overview/azure/ml/intro?view=azure-ml-py).
+Complete documentation of Azure Machine Learning SDK for R is still a work in progress, but the package is designed to reflect the [Python SDK interface](https://docs.microsoft.com/en-us/python/api/overview/azure/ml/intro?view=azure-ml-py) as best as possible.
 Here's a guide to the general syntax and data structure differences between the two packages:

-1. Properties are the same as in Python, and are accessed using the dollar sign syntax:
+1. Properties are the same as in Python and are accessed using the dollar sign syntax:

     ```R
     ws <- load_workspace_from_config(".")
     ws$name # returns name of loaded workspace
     ```

-1. Class methods are made global, and take the class object as the first property:
+1. Class methods are made global and take the class object as the first property:

     ```R
     Workspace.list(subscription_id) # Python